iotaledger/iota-wiki/docs/participate/contribute-to-wiki/for_tws/style_guide.md

 Good:

 > The iota.rs library connects to a node.
 A node could be a Bee node or a Hornet node, but iota.rs handles both the same way.
-Bee supports the IOTA protocol 2.0, and Hornet does not.
+Bee is written in Rust, and Hornet is written in Go.

 ### Logograms, Emojis, and Contractions